PaloAltoNetworks/SLI/README.md

 ## Loading Skillets

 When SLI is run, if your command requires skillets, they are all loaded from your working directory by default, unless you specify otherwise.
 Test loading skillets with the following command.
-This command changes nothing in your sli environment, the -sd parameter is supported by all commands that require skillets.
+This command changes nothing in your sli environment, the -sd parameter (skillet directory) is supported by all commands that require skillets.

 ```
  # Load and view skillets from current working directory
 sli load